 side can go a long way in making the process smoother and end quicker.

-get an evaluation of your situation from an experienced legal perspective.
+the process to get an evaluation of your situation from an experienced

 Every state has different rules and regulations for divorce.
-If this is
+Having an

 The basics of divorce in Michigan:

 - You must be a resident of Michigan for 180 days before filing for divorce

 in the state.
 Only the person filing for divorce must meet this criteria.

 - If you have no minor children, you must wait 60 days before finalizing

 the divorce.
 If you do have children, the waiting period is usually 6